What is CPD? Why is it Important?

 Importance of CPD

-CPD is important because it helps you to stay up to date with the latest developments in your field.
+Continuing Professional Development is important because it helps you to stay up to date with the latest developments in your field.
 It also allows you to reflect on your practice and identify areas where you could improve.
 This can make a big difference to the quality of care you provide.
 CPD is important because it helps you to keep your skills and knowledge up to date.
 It’s also a way of showing your commitment to your career and keeping yourself motivated.
 Doing CPD can make you more employable and help you progress in your career.

 What are the Benefits of CPD?